ttotev/aws-dev-box/README.md

 Cloudformation template for running a developmnet box on AWS with SSH connection.

+*The scripts can be run from git-bash installed on Windows*

 ## Bastion Host Setup
 Enable Bastion host - follow instructions at [quickstart-linux-bastion](https://github.com/aws-quickstart/quickstart-linux-bastion)